DiscreteTom/stickdeck-rs/README.md

 2. Download `stickdeck-vX.X.X.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
 3. Run `setup.sh` in the extracted folder.
 4. Run `launch.sh` on Steam Deck, this should open a new window, but your input is not captured now.
 Close the window by tapping the `Exit` button.
-5. Start `Steam` client (NOT `Returning to Gaming Mode`) in the Desktop Mode.
+5. Start the `Steam` client (NOT `Returning to Gaming Mode`) in Desktop Mode.
 In your library, you should find a game called `Spacewar`.
-[Edit its input mapping](https://partner.steamgames.com/doc/features/steam_controller/getting_started_for_devs#14) so that all the inputs are mapped to the correct game actions.
+[Edit its input mapping](https://partner.steamgames.com/doc/features/steam_controller/getting_started_for_devs#14) so that all inputs are mapped to the correct game actions.
 6. Run `launch.sh` again, click `Start Server`, now you should see the input when you press buttons or move joysticks on Steam Deck.
 7. Now you can exit by tapping the `Exit` button.
 Next time you want to start the server, just run `launch.sh` and click `Start Server`.